Tourism, Marketing Technology, Strategy & Planning

 Is Your Destination on the Map?
-Google My Business for DMOs
+Google Business Profiles for DMOs

 by Camila Gomez

 We’re aware of the power Google has to help potential visitors find your destination.
-What really illustrates what your destination has to offer, however, are the individual Google My Business listings of your amenities, businesses and attractions.
+What really illustrates what your destination has to offer, however, are the individual Google Business Profiles (formally known as Google My Business listings) of your amenities, businesses and attractions.
 Not only is it a benefit to each business and attraction, but it will also grow your entire area’s online reach.
-The best part is that high-quality Google My Business listings can boost your area’s listings organically – no paid promotion involved.
-Continue reading to learn how to make Google My Business an asset to your destination and amenities.
+The best part is that a high-quality Google Business Profile can boost your area’s listings organically – no paid promotion involved.
+Continue reading to learn how to make Google Business Profile an asset to your destination and amenities.

 “Things to do in Your Town, USA”

-Let’s start with the basics – what is a Google My Business (GMB) listing?
-When you search for entities or locations in Google, the listing or listings that appear on the right-hand side are Google My Business profiles.
+Let’s start with the basics – what is a Google Business Profile?
+When you search for entities or locations in Google, the listing or listings that appear on the right-hand side are the Google Business Profiles.
 Businesses can claim their listings to add important information, upload pictures and make posts about their upcoming events.
-For information about creating and managing GMB listings, check out this page from Google.
-You can also check out this presentation to learn more about why GMB is valuable to your business.
+For information about creating and managing GBP listings, check out this page from Google.
+You can also check out this presentation to learn more about why GBP is valuable to your business.

-Chances are, when you’ve searched for a location near you in the past, you’ve used the information in these Google My Business listings to get the information you need or scope out your options and inform your decision as a consumer.
+Chances are, when you’ve searched for a location near you in the past, you’ve used the information in Google Business Profiles to get the information you need or scope out your options and inform your decision as a consumer.
 What you value as a customer is exactly what business and amenity owners should focus on while creating their listings.

 Looking to revamp your social media strategy?
 An influencer might be your ticket to attracting more visitors.
 Watch our webinar to learn how you can effectively add influencers to your heritage tourism marketing strategy.